supabase-community/nuxt3-quickstarter/README.md

 # Supabase Nuxt User Management

+> **Warning**
+> All example apps have been consolidated to Supabase's main repo.
+You can find the nuxt3 quick start guide [here](https://github.com/supabase/supabase/tree/master/examples/user-management/nuxt3-user-management).

 This repo is a quick sample of how you can get started building apps using Nuxt 3 and Supabase.
 You can find a step by step guide of how to build out this app in the [Quickstart: Nuxt  guide](https://supabase.io/docs/guides/with-nuxt-3).

 This repo will demonstrate how to: